 Go to www.stevens.edu/sit/admissions/apply/index.cfm to access our application instructions.
-Stevens used the Common Application exclusively.
-Apply to Stevens using the Common Application, available at www.commonapp.org.
+Stevens uses the Common Application in addition to a private Stevens Application.

 Deadlines: Applying for Freshman Admission

-To be considered for admission to the Class of 2018, please submit your application and additional information required, by February 1, 2014.
+To be considered for admission to the fall class of first year students at Stevens, please submit your application and additional information required, by February 1.
 You may submit application as soon as you complete your junior year of high school, once the next cycle's application is available.
 Once we receive all of the additional information required the Admissions Committee will meet to review your file and make an admissions decision.
-Please note that students intended in an accelerated programs have a deadline of January 1, 2014.
+Please note that students applying for accelerated programs have a deadline of January 1.

 Applying Early Decision - ED I

 If Stevens is your first choice, you may apply for admission as an Early Decision candidate by November 15.
 One advantage of applying Early Decision is that you will receive an admission decision, including notification of an estimated financial aid package if you have applied for it, by December 15.
 If you are accepted to Stevens, submit your tuition deposit.
 We then ask you to withdraw applications from any other colleges and universities to which you have applied.